-- Knowledge of UK and/or US tax systems and their relationship to issues affecting the asset management industry, gained at an accounting or law firm or within the asset management industry.
+- Knowledge of UK and/or US tax systems and their relationship to issues affecting the asset management industry.
+This may have been gained through academic study or at an accounting or law firm or within the asset management industry.

-Additional experience and knowledge preferred in the areas of:
+Additional experience and knowledge would be advantageous in the areas of:

-- The financial services/hedge fund industry and key stakeholders
+- The financial services/alternative investment fund industry and key stakeholders

-- Economics and the debate regarding taxation of the asset management industry and potential future developments
+- Economics and the debate regarding international taxation systems, and the impact of this on the asset management industry

 - Structures and priorities for the alternative investment fund industry in the main financial centres

-- Legislative process (UK, EU or more broadly)
+- Legislative process (EU, UK, US or more broadly)